Portrait

 Before my PhD, I studied math at UC Berkeley.
 During my undergrad, I worked with radio astronomers on SETI, Erik Hoel on deep learning theory, and Adam Gleave at CHAI on AI safety.

-I am currently taking some time to think broadly about my next steps.
 If you'd like to chat about research or life, feel free to schedule something here.

 My email is eric.michaud99@gmail.com.
 I am on Twitter @ericjmichaud_.
 Here also is my GitHub and a CV.
 And here is my Google Scholar page.